Imageomics/distributed-downloader/src/distributed_downloader/core/initializers/README.md

 - `GBIFInitializer`: Initializer for the GBIF dataset.
 It filters out any entries without an `gbifID` or `identifier` value.
   Additionally, removes any entries that are not `StillImage` by type or `image` by format.
   And lastly, it removes any entries that have `MATERIAL_CITATION` in `basisOfRecord`.
+This is because these are known to be images of text documents.
 - `FathomNetInitializer`: Initializer for the FathomNet dataset.
 It filters out any entries without an `uuid` or `url` value.
   Additionally, removes any entries that are "not valid" by the `valid` column.
-- `EoLInitializer`: Initializer for the EoL dataset.
+- `EoLInitializer`: Initializer for the EOL dataset.
 It filters out any entries without an `EOL content ID` or `EOL Full-Size Copy URL` value.
+    - The `EOL content ID` is set as the `source_id`, which is used to map to the original metadata file to get the `EOL page ID` to match to the `taxon.tab` for taxa information. `EOL content ID` is not a persistent identifier at EOL, so it is important to maintain the original metadata file.
-- `LilaInitializer`: Initializer for the Lila dataset.
+- `LilaInitializer`: Initializer for the LILA dataset.
 It filters out any entries that do not have a `url` value (by `url_gcp`, `url_aws` or `url_azure`).
-  Additionally, removes any entries that are `emptu` by the `original_label` column.
+  Additionally, removes any entries that are `empty` by the `original_label` column.

 ## Creating a new Initializer